sugarlabs/musicblocks/js/utils/README.md

 ### How themes work in Music Blocks

-1. On first load, the theme is chosen from `localStorage.themePreference` or the system color-scheme preference.
+1. When the page loads for the first time, the default theme of light mode is used.

-2. Theme styling now comes from `css/tokens.css`.
-The active theme is applied by toggling `body.dark` or `body.highcontrast`, which updates CSS custom properties immediately.

-3. `js/utils/platformstyle.js` still exposes a compatibility `window.platformColor` object for legacy JS, but new styling should read CSS custom properties instead of hardcoded colors.
+2. When you choose a theme, an object stores inside the localStorage called themePreference.

+3. As of now, all styling of Music Blocks happens at the time of loading.
+When we change themes, we reload the page.

-4. Most of the Music Blocks theme styles are defined in:
+4. Most of the Music Blocks theme styles are defined in two places:

-    1. css/tokens.css
+    1. css/themes.css
-    2. css/themes.css
+    2. js/utils/platformstyle.js

+5. The Plant theme styles are defined in:

-    3. planet/css/planetThemes.css
+    1. planet/css/planetThemes.css

-5. Theme switches are applied instantly.
-Prefer CSS classes and tokens over `element.style.*` assignments when adding or updating UI.
+6. The code to handle themes assignment (by looking at the themePreference object in localStorage) to their respective places is already done.
+You just have to follow the steps given below to add your theme.

 ---

 ### Steps on Theme Customization:

-Note: If you want to customise an existing theme, update the token values in `css/tokens.css` and the theme-specific overrides in `css/themes.css` or `planet/css/planetThemes.css`.
+Note: If you want to customise an existing theme, just put your changes in the dark mode and choose dark mode from the theme dropdown.
+You can skip to step no. 6 if that is your goal.

 1.  **Adding your theme's icon to the list in index.html**